Man fights for life after Queensland shooting, gunman still at large

 "Police are currently conducting emergency operations in the area and requesting members of the public and aircraft to not attend the location."

-The incident was reported to have unfolded near the tiny town of Bogie about 9am on Thursday.
+The incident was reported to have unfolded near the tiny town of Bogie about 9am.

 Police declared an emergency lockdown for the immediate area surrounding around the property at 11.30am.